Maly Berlin and the Brown House, functionalist apartment building

 The Brown House, Hnědý dům, in Malý Berlín in the Holesovice district of Prague is an apartment building is a textbook example of functionalist architecture where the shape and appearance of a building are determined by the function of the edifice.
 The complex, built in 1937, was ahead of its time.
 It stands at the intersection of Bubenská and Veletržní streets.
 On 15 March, 1939, the day of the German occupation of Czechoslovakia, the first residents of the Brown House received the key.
 Soon afterwards, the new tenants were forced to make way for the Gestapo who moved into the luxurious apartments.

 Little Berlin, Never heard of it!

 It is not a lack of knowledge if you have never heard of Malý Berlín as the term is mainly used by residents of the Holešovice district.
 The area is bordered by Heřmanová, Janovského, Strojnická and Bubenská streets and owes its name to the fact that many German-speaking Praguers lived here in the interbellum.
-Whoever says ‘Malý Berlín’ today, refers to a shabby apartment building at the intersection of Bubenská and Veletržní streets.
+Whoever says ‘Malý Berlín’ today, refers to an apartment building at the intersection of Bubenská and Veletržní streets.